-Pigs in a Blanket
+Lil Smokies in a Blanket

-- 2 8-oz cans refrigerated crescent rolls
+- 2 cans (8 oz. each) refrigerated crescent rolls

-- 48 cocktail sausages
+- 48 lil' smokies (or cocktail sausages)

-Preheat oven to 375°F.
+- Preheat oven to 375°F.

-Open cans of crescent dough and separate into 16 triangles (as perforated in the dough) onto a cutting board.
+- Open cans of crescent dough and separate into 16 triangles (as perforated in the dough) onto a cutting board.

-Slice each crescent triangle lengthwise into thirds.
+- Slice each crescent triangle lengthwise into thirds.
 Place one sausage onto the wider side of triangle and roll up to the thinner side.
 Place on large baking sheet seam side down.
 Repeat with remaining sausages.

-Bake for 12-15 minutes until dough is baked through and golden brown.
+- Bake for 12-15 minutes until dough is baked through and golden brown.

 - Roll a small piece of cheese with each piggy if you want cheesy pigs in a blanket.